twanjobs68/fs-movie-app/README.md

 allow user to click on favorites button(image) and have developer, selected information saved to a database for that movie.

 This is application is built using HTML, CSS Javascript, React JS, Java, Spring Boot, postgressql, Eclipse editor and Insomnia software to test backend

+This code is located on my github page at https://github.com/twanjobs68/fs-movie-app.git